 HTTPS has become a must nowadays.
 Not only for its security purpose, but also because search engines like Google are giving better rank to websites that run on a secure protocol over those using plain HTTP.
 It's 2017 and gone are the days that we could use the price as an excuse to not have HTTPS our our websites.
 Learn here how to generate SSL/TLS Certificates fully automated and free on Go web applications.

-There is a particular pattern that is very common on these languages that is hard to find any mentions about in the Go community.
+There is a particular pattern that is very common in C# and Java, but is hard to find any mentions about in the Go community.
 The pattern is called Session per Request and is particularly useful to decouple business components from database transaction management.
 This post will drive you through what it is, how to implement, pros/cons and some examples written in Go.

 Go is fast and everyone knows that.
 But how can we make it ever faster when running web applications on it?
 On this post I'll try to cover how can we achieve an even better response time for web applications using server side cache, because you know, performance IS a feature and I don't know anyone who enjoys spinning wheels.